PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_01.rst

       mesh-database: <PATH TO MESHFEM DATABASE FILE>
       source-file: <PATH TO SOURCES YAML FILE>

-- Define the path to :ref:`stations_file` file and a directory to store output.
+- Define the path to :ref:`stations_file` and a directory to store output.
 If an output directory is not specified the seismogram outputs will be stored in the current working directory.
 Relevant parameter values:

 .. code:: yaml